• Home

 * Typical session length is 50-60 minutes.

 **Subscriptions and Standing Orders.
-1:1 clients who find subscriptions (of over six weeks) more convenient will make an initial payment of £80, with a Standing Order starting one week after their first session (£39.99 weekly or £159.56 monthly).
+1:1 clients who find open-ended subscriptions (of over six weeks) more convenient will make an initial payment of £80, with a Standing Order starting one week after their first session (£39.99 weekly or £159.56 monthly).
 Clients are free to cancel at any time and will be refunded any outstanding amount.
-Standing Order payments for packages of four sessions and above is available with a 50% payment up-front, followed by weekly payments.
+Paying for packages by Standing Order can be done for five- and six-sessions packages with a 50% payment up-front, followed by weekly payments.
 E.g. for the five-session package, you would pay £110 up-front, then three payments of £36.66 in weeks 3, 4 & 5.
 Standing Order terms for the 6-week package are £119.97 up-front, followed by three payments of £39.99 in weeks 4, 5 & 6.

 ***Friends & Family Discount: The discount is valid for one purchased package only.